 - Minimum GPA of 3.0 or better for the last 60 credit hours of undergraduate work, as well as an accounting core GPA (GPA based on accounting courses only) of 3.0 or better.

 - Minimum GMAT scores at the 50th percentile or better both for the overall score as well as for the quantitative and verbal sections of the exam.
-GMAT waivers are offered to high-performing students are are described below.
+GMAT waivers are offered to high-performing students and are described below.

 - International applicants who have not obtained a university degree in an English-speaking country must take either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) and have the score sent directly to the School of Graduate Studies by the testing service.
 USU does not offer conditional acceptance.
 A TOEFL score of 213 or higher is required on the computer-based test.
 A score of 79 or higher is required on the Internet-based test.
 Scores that are more than two years old are not accepted.
 If the IELTS test is used, a score of 6.0 is required.

-GMAT Waiver Criterion:
+GMAT Waiver Criteria:

 - Candidates will provide official transcripts directly to the School of Graduate Studies from all institutions attended (transcripts released to students are not considered official).
 If the native language is not English, transcripts should include the original in the native language and a certified English translation.